 Your pipeline should reflect your group's deal flow process.
 A typical active pipeline might look like this: New > Screened > Considering > Pitching > Due Diligence (You can drag stages to reorder them).

 Once you start receiving deals, you'll be able to move a deal by checking the box next to it and using the Move to Stage button.
 Your deals will be organized according to the default columns that appear in the deal list.
 Which columns appear is not customizable, but you can use Labels to further organize your deals.

 To add and manage your group's membership, go to the Members tab.
 To set up your group, you'll probably want to do two key things that can both be accomplished under the members tab.
 Add your members so they can access Gust, and create subgroups so you can easily message and add groups of people to deals.

 To add a member, you just need to click Add Member, and enter a name and email address.
 You can also include an optional message to the member.

 Your members will receive an email invite to sign up for the Gust platform.
 When they follow the link they'll be prompted to create a login and be given the opportunity to create a personal profile.
-Personal Profiles include contact information, if you don't want your members to be able to view each others profiles you can toggle privacy in the Settings tab.
+Personal Profiles include contact information, if you don't want your members to be able to view each other's profiles or contact info you can toggle privacy in the Settings tab.

 If you want to add admin users to your group, you can check the box next to their name after they've been added and use the Actions button to "Grant Admin Privileges."